This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Why This Matters

-We continually encourage couples to make decisions about their relationship that’s best for them.
+We continually encourage couples to make decisions about the relationship that’s best for them.
 Sometimes, that choice is to go their separate ways, and sometimes, that choice is to stay and support each other through the struggles porn brings.
-It all depends on the couple, and we respect the decisions people make for themselves.
-There’s no “correct” answer, seeing as every relationship is different.
+It all depends on the couple, and we respect people’s decisions.
+There’s no “correct” answer, as every relationship differs.

 At Fight The New Drug, we get messages like this asking for help all the time:

-“Hey FTND, I love what you guys do and I just wanted to say thank you!
-My boyfriend has struggled with porn pretty much our whole relationship and it was only until recently that he finally understands how it’s affected our relationship.
+“Hey, FTND, I love what you guys do, and I just wanted to say thank you!
+My boyfriend has struggled with porn pretty much our whole relationship, and it was only recently that he finally understood how it’s affected our relationship.
 He came to me and asked me if I could help him kick this addiction.
 I was wondering if you had any good resources I could use to help me know how I can be a support and maybe some resources or advice to help him?
-I’m sorry you probably get messages like this all the time but if you could send me anything I would appreciate it so much!”
+I’m sorry you probably get messages like this all the time, but if you could send me anything, I would appreciate it so much!”

-It can be so frustrating to feel helpless in helping your partner overcome their habit.
-It’s their personal battle to fight, but you can be a huge encouragement and support to them through it all.
+Feeling helpless in helping your partner overcome their habit can be frustrating.
+It’s their battle to fight, but you can significantly encourage and support them.

-In the end, love wins over shaming, and teamwork wins over fighting alone.
-Following these tips won’t guarantee a successful recovery, but it won’t hurt their chances, either.
+Ultimately, love wins over shaming, and teamwork wins over fighting alone.
+Following these tips won’t guarantee a successful recovery, but it won’t hurt their chances.
 Regardless of the struggle, love is always worth fighting for when both partners are in it.

 Need help?